Vuse: Vype

 In November 2016, BAT opened its first Vype international flagship store in Milan, Italy.
 By this time, Vype had become the market leading brand of e-cigarettes in Europe (France, Germany, Italy, Poland and UK).
 In 2018, Vype ePen 3 was released which accounted for high revenues for the company in Western Europe.
 In 2019, BAT launched the pod-based Vype ePod, which is based on the Vuse Alto.

-From April 2021, Vype products were rebranded and consolidated globaly into the Vuse brand which BAT inherited from the acquisition of Reynolds American.
+From April 2021, Vype products were rebranded and consolidated globally into the Vuse brand which BAT inherited from the acquisition of Reynolds American.

 Legal issues

 In 2015, Jerod Harris filed a lawsuit against Vuse for "[failure] to inform customers of the potential health risks incurred by using the products; specifically, inhalation of the carcinogens formaldehyde and acetaldehyde," a violation of California state law.

 In 2019, the US Food and Drug Administration started a review process to determine whether R.J.
 Reynolds Vapor Company's Vuse e-cigarette can claim that it is less risky than tobacco products.
 However, in 2021 researchers at Johns Hopkins University analyzed the vape aerosols of popular brands such as Juul and Vuse, and found "nearly 2,000 chemicals, the vast majority of which are unidentified."

 On October 12, 2023, the FDA issued Marketing Denial Orders for six flavored Vuse Alto pods, including the Menthol pod.
 The Tobacco flavored Alto pod is the only flavor now allowed to be sold by R.J.
 Reynolds in the United States.